Page views 273631

 Without self-knowledge, all sorts of problems may occur:

-1. Choosing the wrong partner: We try to get together with people who don’t really suit us, because we don’t understand our needs
+1. We choose the wrong partners, trying to get together with people who don’t really suit us, because we don’t understand our own needs

 When first looking out for a partner, the requirements we come up with are coloured often by a beautiful non-specific sentimental vagueness: we’ll say we really want to find someone who is ‘kind’ or ‘fun to be with’, ‘attractive’ or ‘up for adventure…’